 Considering how much space a dress can take up against a different backdrop is another design element that’s sent certain styles back to the tailor.
 “If your guest number shrank and you were originally planning on wearing a huge gown, maybe it’s about wearing a slimmer style to the reception and only wearing that bigger gown down the aisle,” Goldberg says.
 “In a space with so few people, you take up a lot more space than your guest count does.”

 Goldberg further illustrates this point with another anecdote, featuring what was once an indoor winter wedding at a dramatic urban venue that morphed into an outdoor summer event.
 In keeping with the revised aesthetic of the upcoming celebrations, the bride decided to remove her gown’s embroidered sleeves to create a sleeveless V-neck look better suited to her sun-dappled surroundings.

-When you’ve canceled your wedding three or even four times, you want to wear [a dress] to just feel happy.
+When you’ve cancelled your wedding three or even four times, you want to wear [a dress] to just feel happy.

 Stephanie White, Odylyne the Ceremony